Environment

 To be safe, we’d recommend avoiding anything shiny, metallic or glittery.
 It’s also a good idea to check with your local authorities to see what they can and can’t recycle.

 That doesn’t mean wrapping paper needs to be boring though.
 We love this great selection of Coloured Recycled Kraft Paper from Naturally Wrapt, which features loads of gorgeous shades.
-Finish with the Natural Linen Ribbon for a chic and environmentally-friendly gift.
+Finish with a linen ribbon for a chic and environmentally-friendly gift.

 Avoid individually-wrapped chocolates